gdevaney/WallAI/index.md

 <img src="{{site.baseurl}}/assets/images/bedroom_mask_example.png" width="100%"/>

-Using the training data, image segmentation models, and edge detection techniques, we will craft a solution that will hopefully outperform Home Depot in wall detection and recoloration.
+Using the training data, pretrained image segmentation models, and edge detection techniques, we demonstrate a solution that competes with Home Depot in wall detection and recoloration.

 # Related Works
 In computer vision, the utilization of large-scale datasets like ImageNet [1] and Pascal [2] has been instrumental in propelling the field forward.